 Drexel Publishing Group

-The Drexel Publishing Group (DPG) oversees four literary publications at Drexel University, including 5027 Mac, The 33rd, Painted Bride Quarterly and Maya.
+The Drexel Publishing Group (DPG) oversees three literary publications at Drexel University, including 5027 Mac, The 33rd and Painted Bride Quarterly.
 These publications highlight outstanding writing from Drexel students and faculty, as well as international authors.

 Visit 5027 Mac

 The 33rd is a multi-genre anthology of interdisciplinary student and faculty writing.
 It incorporates the winners of the Freshman Writing Contest, the Publishing Group Essay Contest, and the Week of Writing contest.
 The published pieces include student's personal and research essays, fiction, poetry, non-fiction, humor, and opinion/editorial, along with works by current Drexel University faculty members.